Can be twinned to sleep 2: join 2 similar sleeping bags

 Tips before getting into your bag

 Dress simply (just one layer of clothing is enough).
-Warm-up your extremities: hats, gloves, socks, hand/feet warmers, friction...
-A flask of hot water can be used as a hot water bottle (if there is no risk of accidental opening!).
+Warm-up your extremities: hats, gloves, socks, hand-warmers, padding, etc. A flask of hot water can be used as a hot waterbottle (as long as there's no risk of accidental opening!).
 Contract your muscles (70% of the energy consumed is converted into heat) but without making any movement generating a cold airstream.

 To wash your sleeping bag less often, we recommend you use a sleeping bag liner.